All Collections

 Updated over a week ago

-To print from Adobe Acrobat Reader, start by saving your tax forms as a PDF.
+To print from Adobe Acrobat Reader, start by downloading your tax forms as PDFs in the new Adams® Tax Forms Helper®.

 2. Open your file in Adobe Acrobat Reader.

-Go to Acrobat Reader and select “File", “Open".
-Open the tax files you just saved to your desktop.
+Go to Acrobat Reader and select “File," “Open."
+Open the tax files you saved to your desktop or wherever you’ve decided to save them.

 3. Print from Reader